distributed-control-systems/SUGAR/README.md

 	    {["0"]}    {["1"]}    {["2"]}    {["1,2"]}

-## Blades, Grades and coefficients as multivectors
+## Blades, Grades and coefficients as multi-vectors
-"element()" is a method in the multivector object that allows you to retrive any elemenent or sets of elements as a multivector
+"element()" is a method in the multi-vector object that allows you to retrieve any element or sets of elements as a multi-vector

 	>> basis([2,1,0])
-	Declaring e0 as syntatic sugar, e0=1
+	Declaring e0 as syntactic sugar, e0=1
 	Declaring e1 such that e1·e1=1
 	Declaring e2 such that e2·e2=1
 	Declaring e3 such that e3·e3=-1